realTristan/Athena/readme.md

 - Enable/Disable Team Captain Voice Channels
 - Enable/Disable Map Picking Phase
 - Enable/Disable Team Picking Phase
+- Change Party Size

-> - Bot Commands:
+> - Lobby Commands:
-- Type =help to show a list of commands
 - Type =lobby add to create a new lobby
 - Type =lobby del to remove the current lobby
 - Type =lobby show to show all server lobbies
+- Type =lobby settings to show current lobby settings

+> - Party Commands:
+- Type =party create to create a new party
+- Type =party leave to leave/disband party
+- Type =party invite @user to invite an user to your party
+- Type =party kick @user to kick an user from your party

+> - Bot Commands:
+- Type =help to show a list of commands
 - Type =reg (@user) (name) to register an user
 - Type =reg all to register every member (add your user id to self.dev_users in dev.py cog)
 - Type =unreg all to unregister every player (add your user id to self.dev_users in dev.py cog)
-- Type =lobby add to create a new lobby
-- Type =lobby del to delete the current lobby
-- Type =lobby show to show all server lobbies
-- Type =lobby settings to view the lobby settings
 - Type =settings to view the settings panel and setup the bot
 - Type =rollback (user id) to undo all matches containing this user (cheaters)
 - Type =recent to view recent matches